-This surface oil, if ingested now, has the potential to kill any bird.
+This pooled surface oil, if ingested, has the potential to kill any bird.

-It is essential to use a glass, ceramic, or stainless steel water dish when adding essential oils to water, as essential oils degrade plastic.
-This new plastic essential oil concoction has the ability to kill a bird either very quickly or slowly as the toxins accumulate in the bird.
+Firstly, It is essential to use a glass, ceramic, or stainless steel water dish when adding essential oils to the water.

 Birds should also be discouraged from bathing in essential oil water as concentrated pockets of oil may be absorbed by the bird.

-This will inevitably cause undue stress to the bird and could result in feather plucking or worse.
+This will inevitably cause undue stress to the bird and could result in feather plucking or worse fate.

-However, one of the most common ways to diffuse essential oils around a bird is with a water-based ultrasonic diffuser.
+A water-based ultrasonic diffuser is one of the most common ways to diffuse essential oils around a bird.

-There is a lot of evidence online that suggest sick, stressed, or injured birds find this particularly beneficial.
+There is a lot of evidence online that suggests sick, stressed, or injured birds find this particularly beneficial.

 Although, I must be stress that essential oils toxic to birds can also be inadvertently delivered in this way.

-And always introduce essential oils slowly to your bird and monitor your birds’ reactions whilst also ensuring that there is adequate ventilation.
+So proceed with caution, and always introduce essential oils slowly to your bird, monitor your birds’ reactions, and ensure that there is always adequate ventilation.

 Other Cold Air Diffusers